 LEXengaged is a first-year residential program on UK’s north campus, close to downtown Lexington, in which civic engagement is applied to students’ day-to-day life.
 Through course readings, discussions, guest speakers, and off-campus tours, participants gain a greater understanding of the larger community, focusing on engagement, service learning and social justice.

-My job as a teaching artist is to help UK students interact with students at William Wells Brown via unique visual art experiences that focus on pride in themselves and their community because of it’s rich history.
+As a teaching artist I helped UK students interact with students at William Wells Brown via unique visual art experiences that focued on pride in themselves and the rich history of their African American Community.

-Spring and Fall 2017: ArtVention is a unique program I designed and implemented through Eastern Kentucky University’s Psychology Department that focuses on visual art experiences that help suicide survivors and bereaved visually process their grief and loss, as well as build awareness of the stigma of suicide that keeps survivors and the bereaved from healing.
-Our first ArtVention was held September 13, 2017, in honor of worldwide suicide awareness and in honor of Owen Carl Chaney, 1981-2016.
+Spring and Fall 2017: ArtVention is a unique program I helped design and implemented through Eastern Kentucky University’s Psychology Department, focusing on visual art experiences that help suicide survivors and bereaved visually process their grief and loss, as well as build awareness of the stigma of suicide that keeps survivors and the bereaved from healing.
+Our first ArtVention was held September 13, 2017, in honor of worldwide suicide awareness and in honor of participants’ losses to suicide, including my own of Owen Carl Chaney, 1981-2016.

 2013-2016: ArtSpeak was the name I chose for the unique art-related healing, empowering, creative and critical thinking programming I designed and implemented for Peace Zone Recovery Center in 2013, and the men in United Caring Services transitional housing program in 2014.
 But it also expresses my unique philosophies about art, based on personal experiences as a veteran arts educator and artist challenged with mental health issues: it gives a voice to those who cannot speak, and visualizes stories that are otherwise impossible to tell.
 See more on ArtSpeak on Facebook.